carpentries/task-forces/2019-07-incidents-outside-cocc.md

-## Task Force Charter: Recommendations for incidents outside The Carpentries Code of Conduct committee
+## Task Force Charter: Recommendations for incidents outside the scope of The Carpentries Code of Conduct committee

 Approved:
 Completed: